 The Powertec Workbench Multi-System system weighs 424lbs in total without any weights added to it, so this is a very heavy system and not suited to small spaces or upper floor apartments.
 The dimensions are 120.1(L) x 73.3(W) x 80.5(H)".
 The Wolverine, in comparison, weighs 610lbs including a 200lb weight stack.

 The 25 exercises you can perform with the Powertec Workbench include wood chops, shoulder presses, triceps extensions, presses, and lat pulldowns.
 You can also do bench rows and presses.
 With optional workbench attachments you can add in curls, flys, leg lifts and leg presses.
 To see how hard you're working, and to track your progress when exercising, consider using one of the best fitness trackers.
-Right now you can find some great options on sale, as seen in our round-up of the best Amazon Prime Day Fitbit deals.

 The Powertec Workbench Multi-System is nearly $2,000, and the add-ons aren’t cheap either.
 If you bought them all, including a 255lb Olympic plates set and a weight rack, you could more than double the system’s price, so this is a serious investment.